 - Kristenn Einarsson, chair, IPA Freedom to Publish committee and IPA 2020 World Congress director (Norway)–see more from Publishing Perspectives

-- Mahmoud Lutfi, brother of IPA 2019 Prix Voltaire recipient Khaled Lutfi (Egypt)
+- Mahmoud Lotfy, brother of IPA 2019 Prix Voltaire recipient Khaled Lotfy (Egypt)

 In a networking dinner set on the second night at Sharjah Publishing City–the free trade zone created by the emirate for publishing-related businesses–Ingram Content Group’s David Taylor will be the featured speaker.
 As we’ve reported, Ingram’s Lightning Source is becoming the anchor tenant at Sharjah Publishing City, a major get for the facility in terms of clients and the region’s supply chain.

 SIBF Publishers Conference, Day Three

 IPA president Hugo Setzer (more from us is here) will speak first, followed by Dubai Cares’ CEO Tariq Al Gurg, who then will hand off to Samuel Kolawole, chair of the African Publishers Network.

 “Catalyzing Publishing Innovation: Old Problems, New Solutions” follows, a discussion themed on the IPA’s and Dubai Cares’ creation in May of the African Publishing Innovation Challenge Fund to promote scalable approaches to longstanding publishing industry challenges and catalyze stakeholder co-investment.
 Chairing the discussion is Kenya Publishers Association president Lawrence Njagi—see more from Publishing Perspectives.
 His panelists are: